sharpguru/tailwin/README.md

 - Add optional command line argument for skipping n lines (default 500)

 ## Installation
+- Download the latest release
-Build, then copy tailwin\bin\release folder into c:\windows\system32 or another directory in your path.
+- Copy the folder into c:\windows\system32 or another directory in your path.
-Rename your copy of the release folder "Tailwin" Create a shortcut to tailwin.exe on your desktop
+- Rename the folder "tailwin"
+- Create a shortcut to tailwin.exe on your desktop

 ## Requirements
 Requires .NET Framework 4